AxelSengkey/Inevitable/README.md

 • Unlocked the next level by reaching the high score threshold.

-This game is done as my Thesis Final Project entitled "3D MAZE CHASE GAME WITH DEEP REINFORCEMENT LEARNING IN UNITY GAME ENGINE"
+This game is done as my Undergraduate Thesis Final Project entitled "3D MAZE CHASE GAME WITH DEEP REINFORCEMENT LEARNING IN UNITY GAME ENGINE"